luciave/luciave/README.md

 - 👋 Hi, I’m @luciave
-- 👀 I’m interested in racial equity in AI, UI/UX design, and back-end programming
+- 👀 I’m interested in racial equity in AI, UI/UX design, and back-end programming.
+Check out my repos for my past work.
 - 🌱 I’m currently visualizing data in R, javascript, and python, and programming with java, C, HTML, and CSS
 - 💞️ I’m looking to collaborate on data visualization and AI code analysis
 - 📫 How to reach me Insta @lluciaenriquez